 I hear many people every day say they can't do HF because they live in a place where they can't erect an antenna.
 I hear them say they live in a place with too much interference from neighbors with their plasma TVs, Air Conditioners, consumer electronic junk, and throw in power line noise too.
 I say it's all bunk.
 I live in an apartment building in a neighborhood of apartment buildings and shopping centers.
-I have a power line feeding my building mere feet from my window.
-I have a 20m dipole mounted 8 inches down from my ceiling in an almost circular pattern around my room.
-It does help that I'm on the third floor but you can surely see I'm not in an ideal situation.
+I have high voltage power line across the street.
+I have a 20m apartment dipole.

 Again, if anyone tells you that you can't make HF contacts because you live in a bad area, direct them here.
 I'm proof that anything is possible and truth be told.if I can do it, anyone can.

 73 and thanks for visiting my Bio here at QRZ.com